cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 the wire inputs.
 We list this class in {{gadget-wrappers}}.
 We denote the value of the `j`-th wire for the `k`-th invocation of gadget `g` as `g.wires[j][k]`.

 Next, we compute each of the "wire polynomials" for each gadget.
-The `j`-th wire polynomial is the lowest degree polynomial that evaluates to `g.wire[j][k]` at a sequence of fixed points.
+For each wire polynomial, we take one prove randomness value and designate it the "wire seed" for that polynomial.
+The `j`-th wire polynomial is the lowest degree polynomial that evaluates to the "wire seed" at one point and `g.wires[j][k]` at a sequence of other points.
 We obtain the gadget polynomial by evaluating the gadget on the wire polynomials.

 ~~~ python
 def prove(self,